 "The right of citizens of the United States to use and enjoy air, water, wildlife, and other renewable resources determined by the Congress to be common property shall not be impaired, nor shall such use impair their availability for the use of future generations."

-In this rush to shore up private property rights, we are throwing out the baby with the bathwater.
-The short-term solution for some creates an even greater and long-term problem for us all.
-A fairer solution is to protect all property.
+In this rush to balance budgets and rebuild a struggling economy, we are throwing out the baby with the bathwater.
+The short-term solution stockholders and corporations favor presents an even greater and long-term problem for us all.

 7th Generation Amendment